amsalmeron/hello-world/README.md

 # hello-world
 First repository on github

-This is where I can make edits, then transfer to main chain.
+This is super cool.
+Great place to create and develop new projects.

-Congrats!
+Welcom!